jsoghigian/usco_align/README.md

 Basic usage: python concat.py 0.90

 ### usco_align.sh
 Aligns single copy orthologs passing the threshold specified in concat.py with MAFFT.
+Trims all input alignments with trimAl -automatic1.
 Must include the original input.txt file from cpdirs.sh.
-MAFFT installation location must be specified (or inherited from environment)
+MAFFT and trimAl installation location must be specified in the script (or inherited from environment)
 Basic usage: usco_align.sh

 ### nex_fna.py